 The sales team begins the year with the famous “sales kickoff” at a very expensive, golf-oriented location.

 That four-to-five-day soiree costs about $250,000.
 Your VP of sales tells you it is to “kick off” their great selling.
 You choke on the number because you finished eighth grade math and understand that a golf outing for strangers about to sell your life’s dream product cost you more dilution than you ever imagined.

 And off you go: to great success, an IPO, where everyone is rich and you get that write-up in TechCrunch.
 It does not get any better.
 Except it does not happen.

-You spent the entire Series A. The sales team has turned over twice.
+You spent the entire Series A round.
+The sales team has turned over twice.
 The spam marketing is generating lots of activity, but few results.

 You, the founder, the visionary who built the company, are spending 50 percent of your time running around trying to raise that next round.
 You are on the VC cocaine train and you cannot get off.
 Your Series A VC started ignoring you when it became pretty obvious that an IPO was unlikely.
 Every board meeting is about raising more money.

 You cannot accelerate because you have a cost of sale approaching 50 percent.
 You have a sales and marketing machine that eats far more than it produces.
 You have to get it more food, paid for by Series B equity dilution, praying it will start to sell more than it consumes.